-Name Question Member(s) Mohammed Faysal Ansar Petition (received 13 signatures) Title: Amey to clean street properly or give back control to Sheffield Council Cllr Joe Otten, Chair of the Waste Statement: We the undersigned, petition the council to give back control with regard to the cleaning of Sheffield's streets to the City Council.
+"Amey to clean street properly or give back control to Sheffield Council

+We the undersigned, petition the council to give back control with regard to the cleaning of Sheffield's streets to the City Council.
 Do you love going out for a walk in your local area, if the answer is yes you would expect to go out for a walk and enjoy the scenery around you?
 You would also expect it to be nice and clean, nice and tidy, but today around the streets of Sheffield you see streets full of litter and people going for a walk and walking in their local area which is a total mess.
 I could give one example of this, Page Hall.
-It was a nice and tidy and beautiful place to live, still is ,but what do we see instead on the streets of Page Hall and around, Sheffield residents cleaning the streets themselves because Amey, the company that is employed to clean the streets, on behalf of Sheffield Council, take too long to respond to the mess people of Sheffield are concerned about in their local area? and Street Scene Policy Committee Details: Not forgetting back in 2012 Sheffield Council employed a company to refurbish Sheffield roads, the same roads that today you see full of litter, where ever you go.
-Answer: Page Hall is a particularly challenging area of the city from a street cleansing perspective.
-Our street cleansing contractor, Amey, go well over and above their contractual obligations at their own expense with the aim of making their best endeavours to keep this area tidy.
-This involves checking litter bins and fly tipping daily and attending to deep clean the streets 26 times per year (rather than the 3 times that they would typically attend a suburban street).
+It was a nice and tidy and beautiful place to live, still is ,but what do we see instead on the streets of Page Hall and around, Sheffield residents cleaning the streets themselves because Amey, the company that is employed to clean the streets, on behalf of Sheffield Council, take too long to respond to the mess people of Sheffield are concerned about in their local area?

+Not forgetting back in 2012 Sheffield Council employed a company to refurbish Sheffield roads, the same roads that today you see full of litter, where ever you go."